Dealing with Knee, Hip and Shoulder Pain

 In most cases, your doctor will try conservative treatment first.
-Medications can be affective at controlling the pain for short periods of time.
-Mild to moderate pain may be relieved with acetaminophen (Tylenol), nonsteroidal anti-inflammatory drugs (Ibuprofen), Naproxen (Aleve) or Aspirin (Bayer).
+Medications can be effective at controlling the pain for short periods of time.
+Mild to moderate pain may be relieved with acetaminophen (Tylenol); nonsteroidal, anti-inflammatory drugs (ibuprofen, Motrin, Advil); naproxen (Aleve) or aspirin (Bayer).
 For moderate to severe pain, you would need to see your doctor to get stronger medications such as opioids.
 Your orthopedic surgeon can also inject steroids into the joint itself to help with the pain and swelling.
-Therapy exercising can help you to regain some of your lost mobility in the joint and build muscle strength.
+Physical therapy and exercise can help you to regain some of your lost mobility in the joint and build muscle strength.

 How long will I be in the hospital?

 The majority of our total joint patients will be in the hospital until they meet criteria to go home (typically one or two days).
 We encourage our total elective joint replacement patients to go home with outpatient therapy if it is prescribed by their surgeon.